cutandjoin/cutandjoin.github.io/index.md

 ### Version 1.0.0.0 - Dec 21, 2019
 ### Version 2.0.0.0 - Jun 28, 2025
-### Version 2.3.0.0 - Nov 02, 2025
+### Version 2.3.1.0 - Nov 14, 2025
-- Added support for non-English keyboard layouts
-- Improved the performance of shortcut key handling
-- Fixed an issue where playback stop did not work correctly
+- Fixed a bug where some keys were not working (e.g. the Enter key on the waveform screen)
-- Fixed several minor bugs
+- Fixed several other minor bugs